-1. Go solar.
-Because solar energy is so efficient, the government is offering a 30% tax credit for solar energy systems and geothermal heat pumps, as well as small wind turbines with no limit on the credit you can claim.
-This credit is available through 2016.
+- Go solar.
+Because solar energy is so efficient, the government is offering a tax credit up to 30% of what you spend for solar energy systems and geothermal heat pumps, as well as small wind turbines.

-4. Invest for your future.
-If you put money into an IRA, you’ll boost both your tax refund and your wealth.
-Although you have until April 15 of the following year to contribute to your IRA, contribute now and your money will have that much longer to grow.
-If your employer matches contributions you may get a better deal contributing to your employer’s 401(k) plan, and if you are many years away from retirement, a non-deductible Roth IRA may save more taxes in the long run, since the earnings are non-taxable when you draw them out in retirement.
+- Contribute to retirement plans.
+Putting money into an IRA will boost both your tax refund and your wealth.
+You have until the tax deadline or the day you file next year to contribute to your IRA and take a deduction when you file your taxes.
+But many people simply don’t have the funds to contribute when they get ready to file.
+That’s why you should start contributing now, a little each month.
+If your employer matches contributions you may want to contribute to your 401(k) instead, and if you are many years away from retirement, a non-deductible Roth IRA may save more taxes in the long run, since the earnings are non-taxable when you withdraw them in retirement.

-5. Get married.
+- Get married.
 Timing your marriage can make a difference: If both you and your beloved are employed, you might pay more taxes as a married couple, so it might be better to marry the following January than December.
 But if one of you earns most of the money, you might pay less, so a December wedding might be wise.
-You can use TurboTax to project your tax situation to help you decide.
+You can use TurboTax or TurboTax TaxCaster to estimate which time would be better for you.